 The Chitral Valley Wildlife Preserve is home to the endangered snow leopard.

-The Hindu Kush is separated into three sections; The western Hindu Kush, the eastern Hindu Kush and the central Hindu Kush.
+The mountain range is separated into three sections; The western, eastern and central Hindu Kush.

 Rises over 5,100m above sea-level and stretches between Darra-ye and the Shibar Pass in the west and the Khawak Pass in the east.

 This section rises over 6,800m and has various spurs between the Khawak Pass in the east and the Durah Pass (Dorah) in the west.